samss084/spreadsheet-variable/README.md

 ## Open Source

-Spreadsheet Variable for GTM Server Side is developing and maintained by [Stape Team](https://stape.io/) under the Apache 2.0 license.
+Google Sheets Variable for GTM Server Side is developing and maintained by [Stape Team](https://stape.io/) under the Apache 2.0 license.